 How will we outfit and set up our canoes for this trip?
 What additional equipment might be useful and how/where will this be carried.
 How will we navigate on the trip?
 What potential conditions or injuries might we need to treat?
 How will we do this?
-What equipment might be lost or damaged during the trip and how will we deal with this?
+What equipment might be lost or damaged during the trip, and how will we deal with this?
 What escape routes and other contingencies do we have planned?
 How will we summon external help if it is needed?
-Have we left a route plan with other people?

-Skill: Can we prepare, pack and use the kit and equipment required for our journey.
+Skill: Can we prepare, pack and use the kit and equipment required for our journey?

-Having decided upon our equipment for the day we must get to the launching point without damage to the environment, our kit or ourselves.
+Having decided upon our equipment for the day we must get on the water without damage to the environment, our kit or ourselves.
 Canoes and kit are often are heavy and awkward to move.